Jay Peak, United States: Family Ski Guide

 Jay Peak sits 5 miles from the Canadian border, and the drive up Route 242 feels like it.
 You'll pass through tiny Vermont towns, watch the cell signal fade, and arrive at a resort that rewards the effort with 400 inches of annual snowfall.
 The remoteness is the point.
 But it does require a plan.

-Your closest commercial airport is Burlington International Airport (BTV), 1 hour 45 minutes south.
+Your closest commercial airport is Burlington International Airport (BTV) 1 hour 45 minutes south.
 It's a small, manageable terminal where you won't lose your mind navigating with car seats and carry-ons.
 The drive north on I-89 and Route 100 is scenic, straightforward, and well-plowed.

 From Boston, you're looking at 3.5 hours minimum, realistically closer to 4 with a kid stop.
 From New York City, budget 6 hours and your sanity.
 Canadian families have a genuine ace: Montréal-Trudeau Airport (YUL) is just 2 hours away, making Jay Peak closer to Montréal than most Vermont resorts are to Boston.

 Rent a car at BTV and drive yourself.
 There's no train service to Jay, and shuttle options are limited in this corner of Vermont.
 Ski the Peak Tours runs group packages that bundle transport for organized trips, but for families doing their own thing, a rental car is non-negotiable.
-You'll need it for the drive up, though once you're at Jay Peak, the resort runs its own shuttle between base areas so you can leave the car parked.

-☕What Can You Do Off the Slopes?
+☕What's There to Do Off the Slopes?

 The Pump House

 The Pump House Indoor Waterpark is the thing your kid will talk about at school on Monday.
-Not the skiing.
-Not the snow.
-(Sorry.)
-It's a 50,000-square-foot tropical fever dream with a lazy river, water slides, a wave simulator, and enough splash zones to keep everyone from toddlers to teenagers occupied for hours.
+A 50,000-square-foot tropical fever dream with a lazy river, water slides, a wave simulator, and splash zones for everyone from toddlers to teenagers.
+A family four-pack costs $99 plus tax.Ski/Ride + Waterpark packages start at $499/night for a family of four with waterpark access baked in.

 Eating at Jay Peak

-Buddy's Mug Coffee Shop handles morning caffeine and pastries before you layer up.
-None of these are destination dining.
-All of them are perfectly fine when you're tired, your boots are drying by the door, and nobody wants to get back in the car.
+All are perfectly fine when you're tired and nobody wants to get back in the car.

 Beyond the Slopes and Slides